chouj/UPC-UPV-for-IITC/README.md

 ## Description

-After execute the application, there will be a menu in the console (Windows command shell) for you to choose what you want to obtain.
+After execute the application, there will be two menus in the console (Windows command shell) for you to choose what you want to obtain.
+One for UPC or UPV, the other for global or regional.

 A txt file contains the coordinates will be generated in the same folder where game_log.tsv is stored.
 Copy/Paste its content into your IITC draw tool for visualization.
-Note: purple marker stands for the portal you''ve ever captured while red one stands for the portal you''ve ever visited but have not captured yet.
+Note: purple marker stands for the portal you've ever captured while red one stands for the portal you've ever visited but have not captured yet.

 Have fun.